mjcconsulting/camelz4-prototype/modules/associations/README.md

-# Modules:SSM Associations
+# Modules:Associations

-This Module builds SSM Associations
+This Module creates Associations

 Some Associations reference Application Software Installers which are assumed to have been uploaded to the installers-camelzm S3 bucket in a prior build step.